 Let’s start with the most familiar categories, nocturnal and diurnal.

 Animals that are most active during the day are called diurnal.
-Humans are diurnal, and so are all kinds of animals like dogs, elephants, squirrels, and lizards.
+Humans are diurnal, and so are all kinds of animals like birds, squirrels, and lizards.

 Nocturnal animals (like the ones we talked about at the top) are most active at night.
 Many nocturnal animals have large eyes to see in darkness and enhanced senses of hearing and smell to compensate for lack of light.